 The first task was naming your city, and writing this on your board (which felt naughty, and sent that legacy game excitement through me).
 Each player gets to choose an animal logo to play as.
 The options are a gold eagle, silver wolf, bronze stag and a red (copper perhaps) bear.
 These are all exactly the same, but as you will edit your board and pieces you need to make sure you have "yours".

 Play order of the pieces is driven by turning over a deck of cards.
 This adds a bit of luck, but it will be the same for all players that round, so it feels more exciting than annoying.
 Everyone places their pieces at the same time, so there is almost no down time.
 You are focused on your own board so there is no real “take that” in the game either.
-This makes it especially good for families and couples who don’t like conflict.
-If you can’t or don’t want to place a piece you can take -1 victory point and skip it.
-Just losing one victory point does not seem big, but as I found out it really does make a big difference.
+This makes My City especially good for families and couples who don’t like conflict.
+If you can’t or don’t want to place a piece, you can take -1 victory point and skip it.
+Losing one victory point does not seem big, but as I found out it really does make a big difference.

 On your board there are some trees which you want to avoid covering with tiles to gain points at the end.
 Rocks that are left uncovered will lose you points..
 There are also forest and mountain spaces which you are unable to place tiles on.
 The building pieces come in three colours; blue, red and yellow.
-Initially the pieces you each have will be identical, but as play progresses this will also change.
+Initially, the pieces you each have will be identical, but this will also change as play progresses.